 TBE cases in general display a seasonal peak in the months of July or early August.
-In 2017, the reported cases had a pronounced seasonality, with 78% of cases reported from May-November, and presented a bimodal distribution, with a first peak in August and a later one in October 2017 (Figures 3,4).
+In 2017, the reported cases had a pronounced seasonality, with the vast majority of confirmed cases (94.7%) being reported from May-November and presenting a bimodal distribution, with a first peak in August and a later one in October 2017 (Figures 3,4).